White Balance in Photography: How to Use It for Better Colors

 If you want to shoot with kelvin only as a pro, I repeat, need more experience with various lighting conditions and spent your valuable time at least 5-6 years to understand lighting condition of our nature every minute.
 Oh! you stick to kelvin only not AWB.
 Okay I hope the following statistic will help you to shoot an image with true color.

-Remember two color balance conditions.
-For indoor it is 3200K and for outdoor it is 5500K.
+Around 3200K can be a useful starting point for warm tungsten lighting, while around 5500K is a useful starting point for direct daylight.
+These are approximate values, not universal settings.
 For example, if you want to shoot an indoor shot with candle lit and there is a lamp of 2800K, set your camera kelvin in 2800K.
 It will give you the true color.

 white balance kelvin